-If the guide is a walkthrough, the badge location will be determined by the target element and location determined by the first step of the guide so you will see this warning message:
+If the guide is a walkthrough, the badge location is determined by the target element and location determined by the first step of the guide so that you will see this warning message:

 Choose from one of our provided badge icons or upload one of your own.
 The color of our provided icons can be modified with the color input below the icon dropdown.

 This determines where the badge appears in relation to the target element.
 Choose Top-right, Top-left, or inline.